If You Build It, They Will Come

 - Conservation and preservation

 As human habitat continues to expand, wildlife homes and mating and feeding grounds are being fragmented and destroyed.
 Designing your schoolyard butterfly garden can provide students a lens for examining the natural history of the area in which they live and how humans have altered it over time.
 Butterfly habitats can truly be a teaching lab for science and natural history, environmental stewardship and conservation.

-We are constantly telling our children to think globally and act locally, and through the outdoor-classroom experience of a butterfly habitat, students will learn that the actions of one person can and do impact the environment.
+We are constantly telling our children to think globally and act locally, and through the outdoor-classroom experience of a butterfly habitat, students will learn that the actions of a single person can and do impact the environment.
 By preserving the environment and creating safe havens for wildlife, students can help to improve the balance of nature as well as the health of our planet.

-Mt.
-Magazine State Park and the International Butterfly Festival
+Mount Magazine State Park and the International Butterfly Festival

 Mount Magazine State Park in Logan County and at Arkansas’ highest peak is a haven for butterflies.
 While the Diana Fritillary can be seen in other areas of The Natural State, this butterfly is in abundance on Mount Magazine during the summer months.
 And several species of butterflies, most notably the monarch, migrate over and around Mount Magazine in September.
 These and other beautiful species of butterflies can be seen during school field trips and are celebrated annually during the state’s International Butterfly Festival in Paris.